aurorasmiles/WorldGuardDocs/source/advanced/event-logging.rst

         java -Xmx4096M -Xms4096M -Dworldguard.debug.listener=true -jar server.jar nogui
         pause

-    The option can go anywhere after "java.exe" but before "-jar".
-In this case, the example puts it right after java.exe.
+    The option can go anywhere after "java" but before "-jar".
+In this case, the example puts it right before -jar.

 Interpreting the Output
 =======================